descope/terraform-provider-descope/docs/raw/applications/oidc.md

 - Type: `string`

-An identifier for the OIDC application.
+An optional identifier for the OIDC application.